Expanding the circle of conservation

 - Eligible to work in the United States

 process, including a potential interview, will take approximately four to six

 weeks.
 Please use the online application form here.

 - Statement of Purpose (750 words or less)

-Two Letters of Recommendation that may be from a professor or recent employer sent directly to OSI.
+Two Letters of Recommendation that may be from a professor or recent employer emailed to [email protected].

 The application is due on April 16, 2023.
 To receive email updates about the fund, sign up here.
 Candidates interested in being considered for a two-year fellowship should apply through the Ray Diversity Fellowship.